 The Advanced Course provides additional military training for students who have successfully completed the Basic Course or equivalent military training.
 The Advanced Course concentrates on the practical application of Army leadership principles in a military environment in preparation for commissioning after graduation.
 Students enrolled in the Advanced Course who have signed a contract with the Army incur an obligation for military service after graduation.
-In addition, contracted students are required to attend the six-week Leadership a.
-General Enrollment Requirements.
+In addition, contracted students are required to attend additional military training during the summer.